 Q- Can I claim HRA if I also own a house?

 There might arise two conditions under this

-• The rented and own house is located in the same city
+- The rented and owned house is located in the same city

-• The rented and own house is located in different cities
+- The rented and owned house is located in different cities

-In this scenario, you are eligible to claim tax benefit, if you had to shift to some other city due to job requirements.
+In this scenario, you are eligible to claim tax benefits if you had to shift to another city due to job requirements.

 Q- Can I Claim HRA and Deduction on Home Loan Interest as well?